Effective Date: December 28, 2022

 - General (non-EU) Data Privacy Requests.
 If you have any questions about updating information we have on file about you, please complete this form or contact us at email@example.com.

-- California Consumer Privacy Act Requests.
-Some individuals, including those whose information is subject to the California Consumer Privacy Act of 2018, as amended (the “CCPA”), have certain legal rights to obtain information related to the information we hold about them and to request deletion of certain information in appropriate circumstances.
+- CCPA/CPRA Requests.
+Some individuals, including those whose information is subject to the California Consumer Privacy Act of 2018, as amended (the “CCPA”) and the California Privacy Rights Act of 2020, as amended (the “CPRA”), have certain legal rights to obtain information related to the information we hold about them and to request deletion of certain information in appropriate circumstances.
 For some personal information, these rights may be exercised through your User account settings, and in all cases, requests to exercise these rights may be submitted by completing this form

 - EU Data Privacy Requests.
 Some individuals, including those whose information is subject to European Union (EU) data privacy laws, have certain legal rights to obtain information on whether we hold personal data about them, to access personal data we hold about them, and to obtain the correction, update, amendment or deletion of such data in appropriate circumstances.
 For some personal data, these rights may be exercised through your User account settings, and in all cases, requests to exercise these rights may be submitted by completing this form.